 There can be no doubt as to the purpose of this...

 I have also information from a Chinese source that European chinoiserie which was highly resembles Chinese wares was imported into China, no doubt to be passed off as being Chinese.

 Please note that there is a type of porcelain called 'Oriental Lowestoft'.
 For some reason some Chinese export porcelain got associated with Lowestoft porcelain for a long time.
 However, what is now called "oriental" Lowestoft was not made by the Lowestoft porcelain factory.
 It is actually real Chinese export porcelain.

 One of the traits that makes it easy even for novices to recognize if something is chinoiserie or not is the way landscapes, houses and people are painted

-Unlike western artists the were not taught how to make objects or spaces look three-dimensional, which is a basic part of the basic training of western artists.
+Unlike Western artists the Chinese painters were not taught how to make objects or spaces look three-dimensional, which is a fundamental part of the basic training of western artists.
 Thus landscapes or anything which is 3D looks wrong in view to proportions.
 Apart from the Kangxi reign, perhaps, the decorations generally do not show depth by employing different shades of the same color.

-European painters in China, like Guiseppe Castiglione (see this site) introduced such styles into court paintings, but these styles hardly ever found their way into the art and crafts outside the palace, not before the 20th century.
+European painters in China, like Guiseppe Castiglione introduced such styles into court paintings, but these styles hardly ever found their way into the art and crafts outside the palace, not before the 20th century.